Buildings at Minnesota State Mankato

 - Square Footage: 66,783

-Since 1965, over 50,000 students lived in the 135-foot twin towers of Gage.
-Each tower held 650 beds.
-Eventually the years took their toll to the point that Gage elevators were not as fast as they could be and the wear and tear on the dining areas and common spaces were significant.
-The twin towers of Gage were imploded June 29, 2013.
+Since 1965, nearly 50,000 students have lived in the 135-foot twin towers of Gage, named after the first Principal of the Normal School.
+Each tower held 600 beds.
+Eventually, the years took their toll and maintenance costs to the Gage towers were prohibitive, leading the University to demolish them on June 29, 2013.

 - Watch Demolition Video